meduketto/cutometer/README.md

 Edge alignment detection only tracks relative changes during the movement.
 Alignment between cut path and the edge is not calculated.

+Speed graph depends on the sampling frequency rather than explicitly using the clock time for X axis.

 Recording of the data is missing too.

 ## License